 Can I request to defer my scholarship award distribution?

 Yes, however the funds must be claimed within four years.
 Requests to defer must be made by emailing email@example.com by July 1, 2021.
 If requests are not made by the deadline, the check will be issued for the full amount of the scholarship in August 2021.

 Are students required to use their entire award during their freshman year of college?

-If a recipient decides to attend a different school than the one provided with the application, whom should he or she notify?
+If a recipient decides to attend a different school than the one provided on their acceptance form, whom should they notify?